tommorris/scribble/README.md

 Implementation status
 ---------------------

+Target language: Ruby

+Implementation platform: JVM via JRuby

 * Syntax designed - check!
 * Simple regex parser written - check!
 * Simple REPL implemented - check!
 * Compiler implemented
 * Extract as much functionality into separate Ruby module
+* Packaged as binary

+Ready for normal people to use?
+Well, it won't ever be.
+Normal people don't fire up REPLs over SSH connections on their iPads.
+Ready for geek use?
+Not quite yet.